Pia007/Isogram/README.md

 Isogram Checker

 An isogram is a word that has no repeating letters, consecutive or non-consecutive.
 This application accepts a user's input and evaluates whether or not it is an isogram.
 Additionally, if the input does not fit the criteria for evaluation, the user is prompted to try again.
+Note: The input automatically clears after 3 seconds.

 ![Isogram Checker](https://user-images.githubusercontent.com/66088725/131414018-4fd4c5b7-53ab-4569-a79a-d1ed2d9e50c1.png)